Eyelid Surgery | Auburn, AL

 What to expect the day of surgery?

-Dr. Aquadro performs his surgeries that require general anesthesia at East Alabama Medical Center outpatient facility.
-Some eye lid surgeries can be performed in the office under local anesthesia.
+Most Eyelid surgeries are performed in the office.
 On the day of surgery, Dr. Aquadro will make some marks on you in the preoperative holding area and confirm the surgery details with you.
 The surgery can vary from one to three hours and you go home the same day.

 What is the typical recovery time?